pymupdf/PyMuPDF-Utilities/OCR/README.md

 * one could decide whether or not OCR-ing a page based on criteria like (1) is it a fullpage image, (2) normal text extractions deliver nothing or deliver a lot of unrecognized characters, etc.
 * one could OCR **_all_** pages of the input and work with the fully OCR-ed output PDF instead.
 * Instead of naive text extraction, more advanced forms can be used, like "dict", "html", etc.

+Apart from explaining the general interface to OCRmyPDF, this script is really no longer necessary with PyMuPDF verion 1.19.0 - or even better PyMuPDF v1.19.1.